You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Muscle Knots, Trigger Points, and Myofascial Sensitivity

 Muscle knots and trigger points are common in pregnancy due to rapid postural changes and hormonal shifts.
-These issues can lead to a condition known as myofascial pain syndrome, which causes localized discomfort in areas like:
+These issues can lead to a condition known as myofascial discomfort syndrome, which causes localized discomfort in areas like:

 • The pelvic floor